New Lebanon Conference

 The New Lebanon Conference of ministers was a meeting held in July 1827, in New Lebanon, New York, to resolve disputes in the Presbyterian churches concerning the so-called New Measures for evangelism instituted and popularized primarily by Charles Grandison Finney.
 "The organizers of the meeting appear to have been Nathan Beman and Lyman Beecher."
 The week-long series of meetings did not achieve unity among those who attended, but it did clarify the differences.
-Heman Humphrey, William R. Weeks, and some others represented the traditional side which opposed the New Measures while Finney was present with some supporters from the other side.
+Heman Humphrey, William Raymond Weeks, and some others represented the traditional side which opposed the New Measures while Finney was present with some supporters from the other side.

 "[Asahel] Nettleton, Weeks, and others, who were not willing to accept uncritically all that occurred during the Western revivals in Oneida County, have been often blamed for not providing more documented evidence against Finney.
 But the fact is that they were often unsure of who was primarily responsible for the various innovations that were being pressed on the churches by a large group of itinerants and their younger imitators who appeared in the wake of the revivals."
 These methods included: